scottwoodall/scottwoodall.github.com/_posts/2011-07-03-configure-express-nodejs-to-connect-to-redistogo-on-heroku-for-sessions.md

-Date: 2011-07-13
+---
+layout: post
-Title: Configure Express (Node.js) to Connect to RedisToGo on Heroku for Sessions
+title: Configure Express (Node.js) to Connect to RedisToGo on Heroku for Sessions
+---

 Developing an application using the [Express](http://expressjs.com/) framework built on top of [node.js](http://nodejs.org) and deploying it to